 Preventing Identity Theft

 Each year, millions of Americans have their identity stolen.
-Bank of England Mortgage wants you to have the
+Allied First Bank wants you to have the

 information you need to protect yourself against identity theft.
 While there are no guarantees about avoiding identity theft, it’s important for you to know:

 • We will never initiate a request for sensitive information from you (such as, social security